8. The Little Mermaid

 The version you know

 Disney’s 1989 musical fantasy film The Little Mermaid follows the life of 16 year old mermaid Ariel who is dissatisfied with her life under the sea and dreams of a life as a human.
-Accompanied by her fishy friend Flounder and sometimes lobster court composer Sebastian she frequently visits the surface ignoring her father (King Triton, ruler of Atlantica) and his rules that contact between humans and mermaids is forbidden, she collects human artifacts and visits Scuttle the Seagull who offers humorous but inaccurate facts about life on land.
+Accompanied by her fishy friend Flounder and sometimes lobster court composer Sebastian she frequently visits the surface ignoring her father (King Triton, ruler of Atlantica) and his rules that contact between humans and mermaids is forbidden, she collects human artefacts and visits Scuttle the Seagull who offers humorous but inaccurate facts about life on land.

 One night the three visit the surface to see Prince Eric who Ariel has fallen in love with as he is celebrating his birthday on board a ship, during the course of the evening a storm wrecks the ship throwing Prince Eric into the sea.
 Ariel saves him and takes him to the shore, where she sings for him while she waits for him to regain consciousness, swimming away as soon as he wakes up so as to avoid being found.
 Fascinated by her voice Prince Eric upon waking vows to find the woman who sang to him.